 Seven individually selected, oiled and polished 5mm beech dowels, set in twisted dowel positioning.
 Length 24.5 cm, weight 27 grams.

-Have a question, or interested in buying some beaters?
-Contact us and we’ll help out.
+Have a question, or interested in buying a few HEDrods?
+Download our Price List from the right hand sidebar, then contact us and we’ll help out.